SpaghetMeNot/uvproject/docs/install.md

 After Restarting Blender you should have access to the uvProject tools:

-1. With an mesh selected in the 'Add Modifier' Menu
+1. With a mesh selected in the 'Add Modifier' Menu
-2. in the Edit Mesh 'UV' Menu
+2. In the Edit Mesh 'UV' Menu
-3. Geometry Nodes Add Node menu under 'UV'
+3. In the Geometry Nodes Add Node menu under 'UV'

 ## Alternative Catalog
 By default, the assets are organized into generic categories to make using them feel more native within Blender.

 I've included an alternate catalog that groups everything under a "SpaghetMeNot" catalog to keep all my nodes together.
 This may be preferable if you have lots of node asset libraries.

-To use this simply replace blender_assets.cats.txt with the version found inside the Grouped SpaghetMeNot Catalog Folder:
+To use this, simply replace blender_assets.cats.txt with the version found inside the Grouped SpaghetMeNot Catalog Folder: